When courts undermine the rule of law

 Unfortunately, we increasingly see cases in which the judicial system, whether for ideological expediency or sheer ignorance, is allowed to become the tool of political or populist games.

-Last month, the Nicaraguan government of the brutal socialist dictator Daniel Ortega sued Germany before the International Criminal Court (ICC), which somehow failed to dismiss the charges immediately.
+Last month, the Nicaraguan government of the brutal socialist dictator Daniel Ortega sued Germany before the International Court of Justice (ICJ), which somehow failed to dismiss the charges immediately.
 Managua claims that Germany failed in its obligation to prevent “serious breaches of peremptory norms of international law.”
 It blames Berlin’s discontinuation of aid to UNRWA, the United Nations agency for Palestinian refugees, and its financial support for Israel generally.
 Through its relations with Israel, it is alleged, Germany is supposedly “facilitating the commission of genocide” against Palestinians.
 The plaintiff requested immediate measures by the court to halt German support for Israel.

 In fact, Germany cut aid to UNRWA after revelations that agency staff members had participated in the October 7 terror attacks against Israel by Hamas, which triggered the catastrophe in Gaza.
 It is hard to believe that an authoritarian such as Mr. Ortega, who regularly commits crimes against his own population, sincerely cares about the welfare of Palestinians.
 The case should rather be seen as an attempt to deflect attention from his own rights violations.
-For the sake of the prestige of the ICC, we can only hope that these unreasonable charges will be dismissed without delay.
+For the sake of the prestige of the ICJ, we can only hope that these unreasonable charges will be dismissed without delay.

 Just as the legislative and executive powers must respect the independence of the judicial system, the judiciary is also bound to respect its own proper limits.